We all have a certain amount of stress in our life.

 Take a new class.
 Dance class, painting, exercise, yoga, guitar, who cares.
 People who get out and expose themselves to new experiences and people are generally happier and healthier people.
 Again it has to do with making social connections and not isolating one’s self from a community and new experiences.

 Letting Go of Obligations That Don’t Align.
 If you are being pulled in a dozen directions and you are doing many of them out of obligation and not joy, you aren’t living true to yourself.
 No one, I repeat, no one benefits from you being taken advantage of.
-If you are currently doing something & wish you were free to be doing something else, the time to cut… Click To Tweet
+If you are currently doing something & wish you were free to be doing something else, the time to cut ties is NOW.
+Click To Tweet

 If your stress is acute, go get a massage or play a round of golf.
 Attend a live music event or go dancing.
 Do something that is a short, healthy escape.
 Drinking, gambling, and over-shopping are not ideal.
 You can read more about that here.
 These are unhealthy forms of escapism.